ktikus/cv/index.md

 *Jan 2019 - Dec 2020 (2 years)*
 Responsibilities:
 - **Leading Architecture and System Analysis Team:** Directed a team of architects and analysts in the research and development of technological solutions aligned with business goals.
-- **System Analysis:** Performed comprehensive system evaluations to determine optimal architecture, identify system requirements, and assess technical feasibility.
+- **System analysis:** Performed comprehensive system evaluations to determine optimal architecture, identify system requirements, and assess technical feasibility.
-- **Solution Design:** Developed high-level designs for complex software systems, ensuring they support both current and future business needs.
+- **Solution design:** Developed high-level designs for complex software systems, ensuring they support both current and future business needs.
 - **Estimation:** Accurately predicted project timelines and resource needs by analyzing work scope and potential roadblocks.
 - **Development:** Executed and oversaw the development process, ensuring the creation of efficient and scalable software solutions.
-- **Code Review:** Maintained code integrity and contributed to the continuous improvement of the codebase through meticulous review practices.
+- **Code review:** Maintained code integrity and contributed to the continuous improvement of the codebase through meticulous review practices.
 - **DevOps:** Fostered collaboration between development and operations teams, implementing automation tools to streamline the deployment pipeline.

 **Tools & Technologies:** .Net Web API, C#, .Net Core,  MS SQL Server, Microservices architectures, git, TeamCity, Octopus Deploy, CakeBuild, PowerShell, DSC